SOPROQ is

 Three standing committees support the work of the Board of Directors.
 The committees are composed of Soproq directors appointed by the board according to their specific expertise related to each mandate.

-This committee is composed of 3 directors, the assistant executive director, and the licensing coordinator.
-The president can attend the meetings of the committee.
-The mandate is to make recommendations, subject to the approval of the Board of Directors, on matters that affect license fee rates for different types of music services and those related to the administration of different types of rights.
+This committee is composed of 3 to 5 directors.
+The mandate is to exercise oversight responsibility to ensure the integrity of Soproq’s accounting and financial results, the quality of internal controls, the identification of risks and the means to deal with them.
+It also develops recommendations for the attention of the Board of Directors on issues that affect the key rates of license fees for different types of music services and those related to the management of different types of rights.

 The Soproq Team